Want to fly first class for free? Here’s the secret: sign up for credit cards.

 Where to start

-I recently got the American Express AeroplanPlus Gold Card because it offered 30,000 (!!!) points with a $500 spend.
+I recently got the American Express Gold Rewards card because it offered 25,000 bonus points after spending $1500.
 That’s enough for a roundtrip flight anywhere in North America, and they also waive the first year’s annual fee!
 Other cards offer perks like lounge access or hotel room upgrades, so if you travel enough you may want to keep it for the extra benefits.

 There are also a couple of great websites you can follow that round up all the offers so you don’t have to seek them out yourself.